|

 hit on valuable coupons for area attractions and ideas for inexpensive

+activities.
 Avoid tourist traps. – Research places of interest

 to visit before your trip or visit the local visitors center.
 By